fastrgv/hbox4/README.md

 * Note that #moves is typically at least 4 x #pulls; hence the magic number 4 used to equilibrate measures.
 ------------------------------------------------------------------------------

-Finally, the round robin regimen that includes all 4 measures eventually drops the last 3 measures sometime before the endgame since corrals and blocked rooms must be permitted at the end of the reverse game, i.e. near the beginning of a forward game, and because the evaluation of the measures is costly.
+Finally, the round robin regimen that includes all 4 measures eventually drops the last 3 measures near the halfway point since corrals and blocked rooms must be permitted at the end of the reverse game, i.e. near the beginning of a forward game, and because the evaluation of the measures is costly.

 ### Additional algorithmic details